Automobile Industry Employment: Kentucky, African Americans(start date: 1910 - end date: 1930)

 1910-1930 DRAWING POWER OF THE AUTOMOBILE INDUSTRY

-Repeated family tales give credit to thousands of African American men from Kentucky who headed up north at the turn of the 20th Century to work in car factories and find a better way of life.
+Repeated family tales give credit to thousands of African American men from Kentucky who headed up north at the turn of the 20th century to work in car factories and find a better way of life.
 Perhaps the pleasure is in the telling of the stories, but there were actually only a few hundred from Kentucky who made the trek and found employment in the northern automobile industry.
 The men were part of the first wave of families migrating to the industries in northern cities during the early 1900s.
-Knowing how many were employed in the automobile industry requires quite a bit of research, because it was not until about 1930 that the automobile industry began keeping data on African Americans as employees and as consumers.
+Knowing how many were employed in the automobile industry requires quite a bit of research, because it was not until about 1930 that the automobile industry began keeping data on African Americans both as employees and consumers.

 Looking at the data provided by S. A. Reich in Table 3.1 on p.
-69 in his book, A Working People: a history of African American workers since Emancipation, the automobile industry was not the largest industry employer for African Americans between 1910 and 1930.
-African Americans made up 4% of the U.S. automobile industry workforce in 1920 [8,156] and in 1930 [25,895], and that was up from a low of 0.5% in 1910.
+69 of his A Working People: a history of African American workers since Emancipation, the automobile industry was not the largest industry employer for African Americans between 1910 and 1930.
+African Americans made up 4% of the U.S. automobile industry workforce in 1920 [8,156] and in 1930 [25,895], up from a low of 0.5% in 1910.
 In relation to other industries, the employment percentages and actual numbers were much higher for African Americans in the steel industry [1910: 5.5% (17,432)]; [1920: 13.6% (47,797)]; [1930: 13.3% (45,472)].
 The numbers and percentages had also been higher in the meatpacking industry [1910: 6.2% (5,800)]; [1920: 21.4% (28,300)]; [1930: 11.8% (20,400)].

 The Ford Motor Company was the first automobile manufacturing company to hire African Americans.
 The company had sent employment agents to southern states offering African Americans $5 per day for factory work, the same pay as whites.
 Employment for African Americans in southern manufacturing paid between $1.50-$1.75 per day.
-In October of 1916, the Ford Motor Company announced that "the gentler sex" [women] too would be making the same pay as men, $5 per day [source: "Henry Ford Gives Women - Hands Credit to Wilson, $5 per day, The Day Book (Chicago), 10/25/1916, p.
+In October 1916, the Ford Motor Company announced that "the gentler sex" [women] too would be making the same pay as men, $5 per day [source: "Henry Ford Gives Women - Hands Credit to Wilson, $5 per day, The Day Book (Chicago), 10/25/1916, p.
 8].

-Sources: The Negro in the Automobile Industry by H. R. Northrup; C. S. Johnson, "The Changing economic status of the Negro," The Annals of the American Academy of Political and Social Science, v.
-140 The American Negro, (Nov.
-1928), pp. 128-137; L. H. Bailer, "The Negro automobile worker," Journal of Political Economy, v.
-51, no. 5 (Oct., 1943), pp. 415-428; J. F. Kain, "Housing segregation, Negro employment, and metropolitan decentralization," The Quarterly Journal of Economics, v.
-LXXXII, No. 2 (May 1968), pp. 175-197; African Americans in the U.S. Economy edited by C. A. Conrad et. al.; Great Depression: people and perspectives by H. Cravens and P. C. Mancall; Black Detroit and the Rise of the UAW by A. Meier and E. Rudwick; "Automobile Industry" in Encyclopedia of African American Society, v.
-1, A-L, Sage Publications, 2005; and Technology and the African-American Experience: needs and opportunities for study edited by B. Sinclair.
+Sources: The Negro in the Automobile Industry, by H. R. Northrup; C. S. Johnson, "The Changing economic status of the Negro," The Annals of the American Academy of Political and Social Science, vol. 140 The American Negro, (Nov.
+1928), pp. 128-137; L. H. Bailer, "The Negro automobile worker," Journal of Political Economy, vol. 51, no. 5 (Oct.
+1943), pp. 415-428; J. F. Kain, "Housing segregation, Negro employment, and metropolitan decentralization," The Quarterly Journal of Economics, vol. LXXXII, no. 2 (May 1968), pp. 175-197; African Americans in the U.S. Economy, edited by C. A. Conrad, et. al.; Great Depression: people and perspectives, by H. Cravens and P. C. Mancall; Black Detroit and the Rise of the UAW, by A. Meier and E. Rudwick; "Automobile Industry" in Encyclopedia of African American Society, vol. 1, A-L, Sage Publications, 2005; and Technology and the African-American Experience: needs and opportunities for study, edited by B. Sinclair.

 1910-1930 AFRICAN AMERICAN EMPLOYEES IN AND FROM KENTUCKY IN THE AUTOMOBILE INDUSTRY